Table tennis at the Summer Paralympics

 Paralympic table tennis has been competed at every Summer Paralympic Games since they were first held in 1960.
 Men and women compete in singles and team events in ten different classes according to the extent of their disability.
+Table tennis made its debut at the Summer Olympic Games in 1988.

 Summary

 Overall medal summary

-Table of medals won by nations, updated after the 2020 Summer Paralympics.
+Table of medals won by nations, updated after the 2024 Summer Paralympics.

-Multi medalists
+Multi-medalists

 Table tennis players who have won two gold medals or five medals.
 Active players are in bold.